ColinSeger/ColinSeger.github.io/ProjectPages/DarkDescent/DarkDescent.md

 of demons.
 The final wave you face is a epic boss fight against Cain who betrays you with the objective of escaping hell using your daggerblade.

+What where our goals with this project?
+Well it was to create a game that in some way tied into the "Daggerblade" and make sure it could "technically" run on a phone, in our team we put quite some time on making sure our game actually could run on phone to some extent.

 ## My Experience

 I enjoyed working on this project even though I did not enjoy the concept.